For female polar bears like Anuri, the cycle of life includes mating, denning, and giving birth to cubs.

-Between April and late June, as the snow starts to melt and days become longer, adult male polar bears begin to find mates on the sea ice by following scented trails left by footpads.
+Between April and late June, male polar bears search for female mates on the sea ice by following scented trails left by footpads.

-Polar bear families generally emerge from their dens in March or April when cubs are strong enough to survive outside and ready to make the trek to sea ice.
+Polar bear families generally emerge from their dens in March or April when the cubs are strong enough to survive in outside Arctic conditions and make the trek to sea ice.

-Now, mother bears can start teaching their young how to survive in the Arctic.
+Now, mother bears can start teaching their young how to hunt seals on the ice and survive in the Arctic.

-Today, cubs generally stay with their mother for 2 1/2 to three years, learning how to hunt, feed, swim, and survive.
+Polar bear cubs generally stay with their mothers for 2.5-3 years, learning how to hunt, feed, swim, and survive.

 Between the time they leave their mother and are mature enough to mate, polar bears are called subadults.